Fallaxe/RISC-V_circular-list/README.md

-# this is a university project
+# Circular list in RISC-V

- all the comments are written in italian.
+*All the comments are written in italian.*

- a circular list that can use this command set:  \
+A circular list that can use this command set:  \
 case sensitive warning!
 A != a  \
 all the commands are in capital letter! \
 YOU CAN INSERT IN THE LIST A LETTER 'l' which is 32 <=l<= 125 (ASCII) \
 MAX ISTRUCTIONS 30 (a2 to edit)

 ADD \
 DEL := delete all elements equal to the letter you pass between brackets (singolar)\